 Shiying Jin, PhD

-Dr. Jin is an assistant professor in the Center for Female Reproductive Longevity and Equality within Buck Institute for Research on Aging.
+Dr. Jin is an assistant professor in the Center for Female Reproductive Longevity and Equality within the Buck Institute for Research on Aging.
 He received his Ph.D. in reproductive physiology from the China Agricultural University in Beijing.
 He then had postdoctoral training in reproductive, developmental and stem cell biology at Northwestern University in Chicago as well as in the Department of Embryology, Carnegie Institution for Science in Baltimore.
-Dr. Jin identified uterine stem cells in mice.
-He was awarded the first generation of Oncofertility Globally Ready Scholar by the National Institute of Health to study female fertility preservation.
+Dr. Jin recently identified the first resident uterine stem cell population in mice.
+He was awarded the Oncofertility Global Scholar Award by the National Institutes of Health to study female fertility preservation.

 Heather Tanner Research Associate and Lab Manager

 Heather obtained her BA degree in anthropology from Western Michigan University.
 She then worked as an archaeologist across the United States moving to York in the United Kingdom to pursue and complete a MA in landscape archaeology.
 Deciding to change research objectives, Heather moved to Boston, MA in the United States where she conducted her Master thesis work on the placebo effect in Dr. Emmanuel Pothos’ neuroscience laboratory.
 In Boston, she mastered brain slice and amperometry electrophysiology technique and mammalian cell culture to observe the placebo effect on the rat central nervous system.
 Her passion for finding drug candidates and her interest in the reproductive system led her to her first benchwork position in Dr. Lei Lei’s laboratory at the University of Michigan, which she followed to the Buck Institute.
 Here she researches how and why cytokinesis is interrupted during oogenesis with mouse models.
 She enjoys water sports, running/walking with her dog Daisey, admiring and making art, and archaeology.